bruchansky/pfootprint-nlp/README.md

 Political footprints are like semantic maps applied to political discourse; they have been inspired by other initiatives such as [word2vec4everything](https://github.com/nchah/word2vec4everything).
 They focus exclusively on what a statement or speaker says.
 They are, in this sense, very different from other popular word cloud analyses that focus on news articles and social media (i.e. tweets).
 The emphasis is on what a speaker has in his or her control.

 ![political footprints](https://github.com/Plural-thinktank/pfootprint/blob/master/images/footprints.png)
-*From left to right: Bernie Sanders, Hillary Clinton, and Donald Trump’s political footprints during 2016 U.S. election debates, with the closest words to “people” highlighted.*
+*From left to right: Bernie Sanders, Hillary Clinton, and Donald Trump’s political footprints during 2016 U.S. election debates, with the closest words to “people” highlighted.
+Transcripts of all televised debates are available on the [American Presidency Project](http://www.presidency.ucsb.edu/debates.php).*

 The current implementation is based on the following technologies:
 - [IBM Watson natural language understanding](https://www.ibm.com/watson/developercloud/natural-language-understanding.html): returns a list of entities and keywords included in a text, with a relevance, sentiment, and emotion score for each one;